ChiWang/DmpSW/RawDataConversion/Readme.md

             "dmpRdc    /Path/RawDatName.dat"
             Read dataName.dat from /Path, and save results at ./(where you execute command dmpRdc) mode 2. batch mode
-            2.1 default read "DmpRdcInput.infor" at ./(where you excute dmpRdc) if not argument "dmpRdc"
+            2.1 default read "DmpRdcInput.infor" at ./(where you excute dmpRdc) if without argument "dmpRdc"
             2.2 read pointed "*RdcInput.infor"
             "dmpRdc /Path/*RdcInput.infor"